 - Complete the free online application for admission.

-- Prepare your audition materials—see additional details in the How to Prepare section and watch your email for more information starting in mid-February.
+- Prepare your audition materials—see additional details are provided on the file upload portion of the application and in the How to Prepare section above.

 Application Deadline and Other Important Dates

-- December 1: Registration opens for in-person and electronic auditions
+- Mid January: Application opens for in-person and electronic auditions

-- February 19: Confirmation emails for in-person auditions begin to be sent.
+- Mid February: Confirmation emails for in-person auditions begin to be sent.

-- March 20: Last day to submit a registration form for an in-person audition (by 11:59 p.m. eastern time).
+- March 18: Last day to submit a registration form for an in-person audition by 11:59 p.m. (eastern time).
 You must also have an application for admission on file by this date.